khargreaves/wildberrywood-web/little-explorers.md

 * 20th January: Barry the Fish with Fingers
 * 27th January: Year of the Rat
 * 3rd February: no session
-* 10th February: Hearts and Flowers
+* 10th February: *session cancelled due to high winds*
-* 17th February: Half term fun.
+* 17th February: The Highway Rat half term fun.
 Older siblings are welcome to attend.

+* 24th February: pancakes!
+* 2nd March: A Busy Day for Birds
+* 9th March: curious caterpillars
+* 16th March: beautiful butterflies
+* 23rd March: Mother's Day
+* 30th March: Going on a Bear Hunt
+* 6th April: Easter fun.
+Older siblings are welcome to attend.
+* 13th April: Easter Monday, no session

 ## Where?